An Authentic Baltimore Branding Photographer

 I teach a concept that is for me, the foundation of design.

-Your visual brand is either an asset or a liability.
+That means that your visual brand is either an asset or a liability.
 There’s no neutral position.

 The Creative Space & My Approach